 According to Content Marketing Institute, “51% of B2B marketers indicate that they will increase their content marketing spending in the next 12 months.”

-The question is, how many of these people truly understand what their audience wants?
+The question is, how many of these people truly understand what their target audience wants?

-The mistake I see a lot of content marketers and site owners make is trying to convert visitors into customers, when they don’t know what these people truly want.
+The mistake I see a lot of content marketers and site owners make is trying to convert website visitors into potential customers, when they don’t know what these people truly want.

 Start creating content to answer the questions your ideal customers are asking.